FREQUENTLY ASKED

 QUESTIONS

-ORGOVYX® (relugolix) is a gonadotropin-releasing hormone (GnRH) receptor antagonist indicated for the treatment of adult patients with advanced prostate cancer.1
+ORGOVYX® (relugolix) is an oral, gonadotropin-releasing hormone (GnRH) receptor antagonist indicated for the treatment of adult patients with advanced prostate cancer (aPC).1

 ORGOVYX is contraindicated in patients with severe hypersensitivity to relugolix or to any of the product components.1